 If you discover that your property is not elevated off the ground and does not have any stumps supporting it, then it’s likely that it’s built on a slab.

-Another tricky way is – to check if you can see ducted floor heating and cooling system.
+Another way to check is to see if there is a ducted floor heating and cooling system.
 If your home has ducted heating then it must be suspended and therefore not built on a slab.